 Leaders and Tippets;

 Longer leaders are recommended in heavier tests, 10 - 13 feet in 7 - 9lb test to which you add your tippet material so the total length can become quite long.
 Tippet in the 4 - 8lbs test covers most situations.
 Again the clear waters mean that any advantage you can get can make the difference so long leaders are recommended.

 Fluorocarbon or Nylon; It's really up to you, I don't personally have a preference.

 A 6 weight fly rod is what I recommend as a general fly rod for fishing our local conditions.
 5 weights are good for smaller streams and 7s for larger waters or windy days.

-I can recommend the NZ CD fly rod range to you.
-The XLS and the new ICT are excellent fly rods, ideal for our local conditions.
+The NZ CD fly rod range are and NZ designed, and are reasonable value for money.
+The XLS and the new ICT are ideal for our local conditions.
 Read the product reports on the Flyshop web site to find out more.

 Bring reels with a good drag system and plenty of backing.
 Large abor reels are best for this with room for enough backing, and also ensure a good retrieval speed.
 There's nothing worse than to see your fly line disappearing off your reel knowing that there's not much left as a big fish heads off down stream....

 Wading boots are preferred my most fishermen for footwear.
 And only rubber soled boots are allowed in New Zealand, a studded pair is recommended for the extra grip.
 Light weight breathable waders are popular and are what most of my clients wear, and it's certainly good to have them if the weather is cooler.
 A lot of Kiwi's wet wade wearing shorts and long thermal underwear to protect legs from scratches, sun and insects.
 Personally on warmer days I wet wade in long light weight trousers that dry quickly.